-TOE offers a simple and effective service for anyone holding funds for biodiversity offsets in Oxfordshire.
-Developers, planning authorities and communities can all have confidence in our ability to deliver the right projects.
+TOE offers a simple and effective offsetting service for people holding funds to deliver biodiversity net gains in Oxfordshire.
+Developers, planning authorities and communities can all have confidence in our ability to support the right projects.

 A respected local Provider

-TOE offers a complete service for anyone that needs a biodiversity offsetting provider in Oxfordshire.
+TOE offers a complete service as a biodiversity offsetting provider in Oxfordshire.

-As the county's leading independent environmental funder, TOE has the local knowledge and strategic oversight necessary to identify suitable projects and receptor sites that can deliver the amount of biodiversity units required for offsets.
+As the county's leading independent environmental funder, TOE has the local knowledge and partnerships necessary to identify suitable projects and receptor sites for biodiversity offsets.
 We also have the administrative capacity to manage large, ring-fenced funds.

-We've developed this service with local planning authorities, following Defra guidance for biodiversity offsetting providers, to ensure that TOE's offsetting provision is suitable for S106 agreements and discharging Planning Conditions.
+We've developed our offsetting programme with Local Planning Authorities (LPA), following Defra guidance for biodiversity offsetting providers, to ensure that TOE's offsetting provision is suitable for S106 agreements and discharging Planning Conditions.

-We're a registered charity and recognised offsetting provider with regulated financial processes.
+TOE is a registered charity and non-profit company with regulated financial processes.

 Other points to note